 Spread - 10'-20" / 3-6 m

 Growth rate - Fast

 Soil type - Clay, laom, Sand, well drained

 Landscape uses - Shade Trees, Street Trees, Edible fruits

 Leaf / Flower color - Green / Yellow

-Time to sow - January to April inside or in cold frame in autumn.
+Time to sow - January to April inside or in cold frame.

 Prior to sowing soak seeds for 24 hours and sow on the surface of moist clean soil or stratify prior sowing - it will increase the germination rate.
 Create a mix of 1:1 seed compost and sharp sand or vermiculite which is moist but not wet.
-Add seeds to the mix and place in a ziplock bag.
+Add soaked seeds to the mix and place in a ziplock bag.
 Place in the fridge at +2-+4 for 1-2 months and after sow on the surface of moist soil.
 Press seeds lightly.